magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/security-settings.md

 - **Minimum number of special characters** - specify the minimum number of special characters in the password;

 - **Password expiration period in days** - force expiration of the password.
-After the password expires, ThingsBoard will require the user to change it.
+After the password expires, IoT Hub will require the user to change it.
 This ensures users regularly update their passwords;

 - **Password reuse frequency in days** - disallow to use the same password for the defined number of days;